dhillongurjot/microcoded-general-purpose-processor/README.md

 a finite state machine, a 4-to-16 decoder generating microcode, and an ALU whose operation is selected entirely by that microcode.

-Built for COE 328 (Digital Systems) at Toronto Metropolitan University, Fall 2025.

 ![The design running on the DE2](docs/de2-board-running.png)

 *Running on hardware.
 The left seven-segment pair shows the FSM's current state output;